 A Better Way: New Options for Men with Elevated PSA

-While elevated PSA might mean increased risk for prostate cancer, many men with slight elevation of PSA do not have prostate cancer.
-A newer generation of tests, including PHI (Prostate Health Index) and 4KScore provide additional valuable information to help urologists decide what men are at risk for aggressive prostate cancer.
+While elevated PSA might mean an increased risk for prostate cancer, many men with slight elevation of PSA do not have prostate cancer.
+A newer generation of tests, including PHI (Prostate Health Index) and 4KScore, provide additional valuable information to help urologists decide what men are at risk for aggressive prostate cancer.

 PSA as a Test for Prostate Cancer

 PSA has been found to be increased in men with prostate cancer.
 It has been used as a test to detect increased prostate cancer risk in men with symptoms that may be caused by prostate cancer.
-PSA testing has also been used as a screening test for early detection of prostate cancer.
+PSA testing has also been used as a screening test for the early detection of prostate cancer.

 What is the Controversy about PSA Screening?

 There is no controversy that men with urinary symptoms such as frequent urination, slow urine stream, blood in urine, back pain or pelvic pain or signs such as abnormal prostate should have PSA checked.
-In this situation PSA has been shown without question to benefit men by helping to detect prostate cancer.
+In this situation, PSA has been shown without question to benefit men by helping to detect prostate cancer.

 Often the PSA test may be falsely elevated in these men; when prostate cancer is detected, often it is detected at such an early stage that it would not cause any symptoms for 10-15 years.
-Because most men decide to treat cancers that may never cause symptoms, there is a question of what benefit is accrued to men from such an early detection.
+Because most men decide to treat cancers that may never cause symptoms, there is a question of what benefit is accrued to men from such early detection.